Sean-w94/atmos/article.md

 Other alternatives were also deemed too large: Ember clocks in at a whopping 493kb, almost half a megabyte before we write a single line of application code!
 In fairness, Ember isn't primarily a view layer like React and Riot, it's an entire MVC suite.
-But then so is Angular and it's a third of the size.
+But then so is Angular and it's a third of the size of Ember.

 React is 121.7kb and that's before you include a flux implementation.

-Another consideration was writing Atmos using future-standards with the Web Components Polyfill (which is the basis for Polymer).
+Another possibility was writing Atmos using future-standards with the Web Components Polyfill (which is the basis for Polymer).
 The promise of this approach, is that over time we'll be able shed pieces of the (currently 117kb) polyfill as browser support grows.
-However, we had 5 days not 5 years.
+However, WebComponents haven't been implemented as fast as expected by browser vendors, and anyway we had 5 days not 5 years.

 ### RiotJS